rg-3/content-script.skeleton/README.md

 ## <a id='source'>Source</a>

 The project homepage for this skeleton is at [https://github.com/rg-3/onethird.skeleton](https://github.com/rg-3/onethird.skeleton).
-I am maintaining other Chrome extension skeletons that might be useful on my [github profile](https://github.com/rg-3).
+I am maintaining other Chrome extension skeletons that might be helpful on my [github profile](https://github.com/rg-3).